-The Santa Ana Public Schools Foundation is pleased to provide graduating seniors from all Santa Ana Unified School District high schools with the opportunity to apply for six different scholarships to support post-secondary educational goals.
-We encourage all seniors to consider applying for these scholarships.
-If selected, students will be notified in March and will receive the scholarship in April.
-We congratulate you on your current achievements and wish you every success in your future college plans!
+The Santa Ana Public Schools Foundation is pleased to provide graduating seniors from all Santa Ana Unified School District high schools with the opportunity to apply for nine different scholarships to support post-secondary educational goals.
+We encourage all graduating seniors to consider applying for one or more of these scholarships made available to you by funds donated to the foundation for your support.
+All applications are reviewed and selected by a committee of volunteer community members.
+If selected, students will be notified in March 2021 and will receive the scholarship at an awards recognition ceremony in April, 2021.
+The Santa Ana Public School Foundation congratulates you on your current achievements and we wish you every success in your future college plans!

-Applications are available on this website.
+Applications are available on this website beginning Monday, November 30, 2020.
 Click on the “Apply Now” button on the scholarship page.
-Please enter all of your information online.
+Please enter all your information online.
 You will need to attach the responses to the essay questions as separate documents by using the “Choose File” button to connect to your document.
-When you are finished, you simply click on the “Send” button.
-The completed application must be submitted prior to the deadline, February 28, 2019.
-Incomplete applications will be disqualified.
+When the application is complete, you simply submit the application by using the “Send” button.
+The completed application must be submitted prior to the deadline 11:59, Sunday, February 14, 2021.
+Incomplete or late applications will be disqualified and not awarded.

-- To qualify, students need to have earned a cumulative high school GPA of 3.0 or above.
+- To qualify, students must have achieved a 2.0 cumulative grade point average or better.

 Quick Start $500